How to Validate Your T-Shirt Niche Idea with Print on Demand (Risk-Free)

 - Wear it around and gather feedback in person

-Post your product on your online store, Etsy shop, or even a simple social media page.
+Post your product on your online store, Etsy shop, or your social media page.
 Use your generated mockups or your own photos to build interest.

 Then share it across channels: